1015062E/howto/Configuring Constrained Delegation for SQL Server Reporting Services MSA Account.md

 <table>
 <td>WARNING</td>
 <td>Please refer to this document with an understanding of the potential risks involved.
 Proceed at your own discretion.</td>
+<td>WARNING</td>
+<td>Please refer to this document with an understanding of the potential risks involved.
+Proceed at your own discretion.</td>
 </table>
 <br>